Eyes of the Storm

 Eyes of the Storm is the third book in the Bone series.
 It collects issues 12-19 of Jeff Smith's Bone comic book series along with 5 previously unpublished story pages and 9 new illustrations.
 It marks the conclusion of the first part of the saga, titled "Vernal Equinox".
 The book was first published by Cartoon Books in its original black-and-white form in 1996.
 Paperback and hardback coloured editions were published in 2006 by Scholastic.

 Synopsis

 Moby Bone

 The Great Red Dragon interrupts Fone Bone's nightmare.
 The following day, Fone Bone asks him about the dream, and the Dragon hints that he entered the dream on purpose.
 Later, the Bone cousins are absorbed in rebuilding Grandma Ben's farm.

 Double or Nothing

 While Phoney, Smiley, and Lucius continue to Barrelhaven through the rain, Phoney wagers that he can better operate Lucius' tavern than can Lucius himself.
-When they arrive at the bar, the taverngoers immediately attack Phoney Bone and Smiley Bone, but Lucius objects, on grounds that their fiscal debts have been paid and that they earlier humiliated themselves by belief in Phoney's confidence trick.
+When they arrive at the bar, the tavern goers immediately attack Phoney Bone and Smiley Bone, but Lucius objects, on grounds that their fiscal debts have been paid and that they earlier humiliated themselves by belief in Phoney's confidence trick.
 He then orders the bet to commence.